sylvanc/pony-lecture/qcon-ln-2016.md

 You might be able to use Pony for fintech in production now

-TODO: Martin on algos, not systemic pauses, this is systemic

 ----

 ### My talks are usually a bit...